jshph/enzyme/temp roadmap.md

 - selected range should apply to the query step
 - less glitchy index initialization step
 - fix the dragging causing elements to deselect
+- dock should work
+- fix double notification of "index complete"
+- fix the scheduling -- no context provided

 TODO before launch